 HONEY/PUPLED NATURAL PROCESSING

 Honey or Pulped natural processing are interchangeable terms used regularly.
-This process, that sits between “Washed Process” and “Natural Process”, are often dictated dependent upon the coffee’s country origin and the producer’s traditions.
+This process, which sits between “Washed Process” and “Natural Process”, are often dictated dependent upon the coffee’s country origin and the producer’s traditions.
 Coffee’s that maintain these types of processing are often fruit-forward, with a medium sweetness and body, showcasing a unity between both “Washed Process” and “Natural Process”.
-After the harvested coffee is pushed through a de-pulper, rather than placing into fermentation tanks as is done in the “Washed Process”, the coffee is moved directly into the drying stage with the sticky mucilage still intact.
+After the harvested coffee is pushed through a de-pulper, rather than placed into fermentation tanks as is done in the “Washed Process”, the coffee is moved directly into the drying stage with the sticky mucilage still intact.
 This type of processing allows for a wide range of experimentation, each leaving a different cup profile and colour.

 To learn more about how Scayl help you pack your coffee click here